 Many organizations are producing virtual content to help people stay entertained while they are at home practicing social distancing.
 Try taking a virtual tour of a museum or attending a virtual concert!

-If online activities aren’t for you, or if you’re looking for something to do while you disconnect, check out our list of 102 “unplugged” activities.
+If online activities aren’t for you, or if you’re looking for something to do while you disconnect, check out this Dementia Activity Booklet created by students at the McGill School of Physical and Occupational Therapy, or try our list of 102 “unplugged” activities.

 Stay Calm and Plan Ahead